Seal Concrete for Longevity

 Acrylic Concrete Sealer

 Acrylic sealers are cheap and simple to apply, but require regular reapplication as they are topical and will lost lustre and wear off with time.
-They can often double as a curing agent, so are frequently used on flatwork projects to eliminate the step of water curing the concrete.
+They can double as a curing agent, so are frequently used on flatwork projects to eliminate the step of water curing the concrete.
 Resealing concrete involves a thorough clean- usually with a high powered pressure washer and specialized attachments, then reapplication of the appropriate sealer with either a sprayer or roller.
 Acrylic sealers are used where a topical coating is desired, as with a high gloss stamped concrete.
+High grade acrylic systems will provide a wet look that can last several years in some cases if chosen and applied correctly.
 They can be slippery when wet or cold, but traction grit is available to apply with the sealer if this is an issue.

 Sealing Concrete with Silane